kev5/WizCraft/README.md

 ## Accomplishments that We're proud of

-Making an interesting gesture controlled game.
+Making an interesting gesture controlled game from scratch in less than 12 hours.
+We were completely new to the Unity game engine as well as the Myo armband, but by the end of the Hackathon, we successfully implemented our idea and learned a lot in the process.

 ## What We learned